Get a gastroenterologist referral online. Bulk billed

 When you might need a gastroenterologist referral

-A gastroenterologist is a specialist doctor who diagnoses and treats conditions affecting the digestive system.
-You may need a gastroenterologist referral if you are experiencing persistent abdominal pain, chronic diarrhoea or constipation, heartburn or acid reflux that does not respond to over-the-counter treatment, unexplained weight loss, blood in your stool, or difficulty swallowing.
+Per the Gastroenterological Society of Australia (GESA), a gastroenterologist is a specialist doctor who diagnoses and treats conditions affecting the digestive system.
+You may need a referral for any of these symptoms: persistent abdominal pain, chronic diarrhoea or constipation, heartburn or acid reflux that does not respond to over-the-counter treatment, unexplained weight loss, blood in your stool, or difficulty swallowing.

 Other common reasons for a gastroenterologist referral include suspected irritable bowel syndrome (IBS), inflammatory bowel disease (Crohn's disease or ulcerative colitis), coeliac disease, liver conditions, gallbladder problems, and screening colonoscopies.
 Your GP will assess your symptoms and medical history to determine whether a referral is the appropriate next step.